+High capacity, automated headspace sampler with built-in trap and standard PerkinElmer 9mL or 22mL sample vials.
 Up to 110 vials can be loaded into the removable vial magazine for automated analysis.
 Overlapping thermostatting of up to 12 vials in Constant Mode for maximum productivity.
-A patented optimization algorithm adjusts the virtual oven size for maximum throughput.
-BCD output is included.
-An optional frequency-scanning shaker is available to reduce equilibration time.
-No optimization of the shaking process is required.
+An algorithm adjusts the virtual oven size for maximum throughput.

 |Maximum Temperature||Oven Max Temp 210 °C|

 |Product Brand Name||TurboMatrix|

 Butylated hydroxytoluene (BHT) is a common food additive used to protect foods from spoilage.
 Concern exists that long-term human consumption of BHT may have potential health risks.
 Analysis of BHT is needed for both food quality and safety reasons.

 Ensuring the quality and consistency of coffee is vitally important, as it is one of the world’s most consumed beverages.
 The taste of a cup of coffee depends upon a number of factors, including the coffee bean utilized, as well as the roasting, grounding and brewing process.
 In this application note, a method for the characterization of coffee aroma is detailed, utilizing a Clarus® SW 8 GC/MS with an FID detector, TurboMatrix™ Headspace Trap sampler and a SNFR™ GC olfactory port to record the sensory perception of each individual aroma component.